 3.The Bavarian city that spawned the rise of the Third Reich by hosting massive Nazi Party propaganda rallies in the 1920s and 1930s was deemed by the victorious Allies to be a fitting place to stage its symbolic death.
 Although World War II had left much of the city in rubble, the Palace of Justice—which included a sizable prison capable of holding 1,200 detainees—remained largely undamaged and was chosen to host the trials once German prisoners completed the work of enlarging its courtroom.

-4.President Kennedy considered the Peace Corps a Cold War tool to bolster the United States’ reputation and counter the Soviet Union’s influence abroad, but many of his fellow lawmakers were sceptical of what was mockingly called the “Kiddie Corps.”
+4.President Kennedy considered the Peace Corps a Cold War tool to bolster the United States’ reputation and counter the Soviet Union’s influence abroad, but many of his fellow lawmakers were skeptical of what was mockingly called the “Kiddie Corps.”
 Richard Nixon branded the program a “cult of escapism” and argued that it catered to young men looking to skip out on the military draft.
 Former President Dwight D. Eisenhower, meanwhile, called it a “juvenile experiment” and suggested that its members should be sent to the moon.
 Despite the criticisms, the Peace Corps remained popular among college students and young people during its early days.
 By its fifth anniversary in 1966, it boasted over 15,000 volunteers serving two-year terms in 46 countries.